-As bioterrorism fears grow, the first treatment for smallpox is nearing approval.
+As bioterrorism fears grow, the first treatment for smallpox has been approved.

 Called tecovirimat, the drug stops the variola virus, which causes smallpox, from sending out copies of itself and infecting other cells.
 “If the virus gets ahead of your immune system, you get sick,” says Dennis Hruby, the chief scientific officer of pharmaceutical company SIGA Technologies, which took part in developing the drug.
 “If you can slow the virus down, your immune system will get ahead.”

 Unchecked, smallpox kills about 30 percent of people infected and leaves survivors with disfiguring pox scars.
 Between 300 million and 500 million people died of smallpox in the 20th century before health officials declared the disease eradicated in 1980 after a worldwide vaccination campaign.
 For research purposes, samples of the virus remain in two locations — one in the United States, the other in Russia.

 People haven’t been routinely vaccinated against the disease since the 1970s.
 So “it would be catastrophic if it were to reappear accidently or in the case of a bioweapon attack,” says molecular virologist Robin Robinson.
 He is the former director of the Biomedical Advanced Research and Development Authority, a federal agency that’s focused on protecting against biological and other threats and that assisted in the drug’s development.

 Fears that the disease could be used as a biological weapon have risen in light of anthrax attacks and other terrorist acts of this century.
 The National Institute of Allergy and Infectious Diseases classifies smallpox as a Category A priority pathogen, because the disease spreads easily from person to person and can be highly fatal.